 Zappia is working on multiple writing projects including three book manuscripts and six shorter articles and chapters.
 His current work reflects similar themes as his earlier publications, digging into the deep historical layers of continental and global food systems.
 His book manuscript currently in development, "Food Frontiers: Indigenous Commodities, Landscapes, and Power in Early North America," seeks to situate Native American food systems within the larger contours of world history.

-But Zappia's new work also explores other more contemporary issues related to sustainability, Indigeneity, and cultural appropriation.
-Two of his other book manuscripts, "Rez Metal: Navajo Soundscapes and History" (co-authored with Ashkan Soltani; forthcoming Spring 2020, University of Nebraska Press) and "Indigenous Archives and Indigenous Knowledge in History: Keepers, Tellers, and Translation" (co-edited with Lisbeth Haas; under contract, University of Nebraska Press) brings together these themes.
+But Zappia's new work also explores other more contemporary issues related to sustainability, Indigeneity, and the future of food systems.
+Two of his other book manuscripts, "Indigenous Archives and Indigenous Knowledge in History: Keepers, Tellers, and Translation" (co-edited with Lisbeth Haas; under contract, University of Nebraska Press), and “The Future Histories of Farming” (with Ashkan Soltani) brings together these themes.

 Works in Progress Include: